storybookjs/frontpage/src/content/recipes/@mui/material.md

 <div class="aside aside__no-top">

 This recipe assumes that you already have a React app using the `@mui/material` package set up with Storybook 7.0 or newer.
-If you don’t have a project ready, clone my [example repository](https://github.com/ShaunLloyd/storybook-mui-example) to follow along.
+If you don’t have a project ready, check out this [Stackblitz](https://stackblitz.com/edit/github-ju9knk?file=src/stories/Button.tsx) to follow along.

 </div>